Fahrudin Kuduzović: Club career

 Within a year of emigrating to Britain, Kuduzović was spotted by Leicester City at a tournament.
 He played for the Foxes for a year before being picked up by Derby County.
 Kuduzović would go on to spend eight years in the Derby academy, earning a full-time contract before he had even left school.
 However, in his final three years at the club, he only played for the reserve team football, with his failure to make a breakthrough to the first team leading to his exit in 2004.
 Almost immediately he signed for Notts County and made his first-team debut within days.
 However, halfway through the season, Gary Mills, who had signed Kuduzović, was sacked, and the Bosnian was unable to find favour under new player-manager Ian Richardson.

 At the end of the season, Kuduzović admitted that he "wanted to get away" and on 25 January 2005 he completed a move to Irish club Sligo Rovers, then managed by Sean Connor in the League of Ireland First Division.
 In his first season at the Showgrounds, Kuduzović helped the club to the league title which saw them win promotion back to the top flight for the first time in six years.
 The striker continued to impress in his performances in the Premier Division as Sligo achieved a credible fifth-placed finish in their first year back in the Irish top flight.
 Twelve months later, he finished as the Bit O' Red's top scorer with ten league goals as they ended the season in sixth.

 However, midway through the 2008 campaign, he left to join reigning champions Drogheda United for an undisclosed fee.
 It was a spell that started very brightly as, 15 days later, he scored the winning goal against Levadia Tallinn in the home leg of their UEFA Champions League first qualifying round tie.
-In the second round, the Boynesiders went within the width of a post of knocking Ukrainian giants Dynamo Kiev out.
+In the second round, the Boynesiders went within the width of a post of knocking Ukrainian giants Dynamo Kyiv out.
 However, a disappointing second half to the season saw them enter examinership due to financial troubles, with a ten-point deduction leaving them in eighth place in the final table.
 Kuduzović, who scored three goals in his time at United Park, was the subject of interest from Connor once more when the Belfast-born boss tried to persuade the striker to join Dundalk at the beginning of last year.
 However, on 27 January 2009, Kuduzović followed former Drogheda manager Paul Doolin to Cork City and he finished as the club's top scorer with nine goals as they ended the season in third – their highest league position since winning the title in 2005.